meiyor/HEAL-T-AN-EFFICIENT-PPG-BASED-HEART-RATE-AND-IBI-ESTIMATION-METHOD-DURING-PHYSICAL-EXERCISE/README.md

 Take into accoun the folder tree description:

-Main -> main code, i.e, pwd or a folder that includes .m functions -> auxiliary functions for HR processing.
+Main -> main code, i.e, pwd or a folder that includes .m

+functionsHR -> auxiliary functions for HR processing and some functions necessary from MFOCUSS baseline evaluation and the first HEAL-T using time overlap

 Data -> defined by user

 eeglab -> appears in thirdparty folder please unzip it before run the code (i.e. EEGlab ICA)

 ### You can run the HEAL-T code based on this bash command: